smthy1/user-management/README.md

 ## 🧠 What I learned

-    - 🏛️ Build projects in MVC pattern
+- 🏛️ Modularization based on MVC the pattern

 - ✅ API creation with Express.js